 7. Chores give families a chance to bond.
 People often lament that chores take up time they could be spending with their kids or grandkids.
 But chores can actually create special moments between children and adults.
 Little ones who always want to help will feel important and receive a self-esteem boost, and moody teens may decide to open up over a shared task.

-There are many ways to help those you love the most.
-Cross "getting life insurance" off your chores list-- contact Momentum Life for your no-obligation quote.
+Looking to cross "getting life insurance" off your chores list?
+Contact Momentum Life for your no-obligation quote.